Discover the Real Story of Santa Fe

 Late-night harp music drifting near the Plaza.

-On this guided evening tour, you’ll:
+On this guided 2-hour walking tour, you’ll:

 • Hear chilling tales of unexplained happenings and local lore